 Of all the possible pilgrimage routes for reaching the cathedral, the Camino Frances is the most popular by far.
 Walkers young and old, novice and experienced, can all likewise tackle the journey at various paces.
-There are plenty of rest stops along the way and it certainly doesn’t need to be an overly arduous pilgrimage experience.
-Instead, the physical challenge, time for mental reflection and camaraderie along the way all come together, combining to form what many past walkers have described as a truly life changing experience to cherish forever.
+There are plenty of rest stops along the way.
+This ensures that it certainly doesn’t need to be an overly arduous pilgrimage experience.
+Instead, the physical challenge, time for mental reflection and camaraderie along the way all come together.
+They combine to form what many past walkers have described as a truly life changing experience to cherish forever.

 |Hiking Tours along the Camino|